upstateinteractive/docs/docs/react.md

 4. How can we share information between components outside of props?
 5. How can we run side effects after or between re-renders?

-For most, if not all of these questions, the answer lies in different React **hooks**.
+For most, if not all of these questions, the answer lies in different React **hooks**:

 1. a component re-renders whenever its `props` or **state** change. **State** in a React application is a unique type of variable that preserves data between re-renders.
 It can be created using the `useState` and `useReducer` hooks.
 2. to change data and have it persist, you can update a component's state.
-All child components using that state will be re-rendered to show the new information.
+All child components using that state (via props or context) will be re-rendered to show the new information.
 3. both `useMemo` and `useCallback` serve to avoid re-computing values or functions respectively.
 4. to share information without props, you can implement `useContext` to selectively bring in any information stored within that particular context.
 5. to run side effects depending on state/props updates, you can add a `useEffect` that runs whenever stateful variables or props change.